Cirkit Designer Logo

 Introduction

-The 2.1mm DC barrel jack is a widely used electrical connector designed for power supply connections in electronic devices.
-It features a cylindrical design with a 2.1mm inner diameter and a 5.5mm outer diameter, making it compatible with standard DC power plugs.
-This component is commonly used in projects requiring a reliable and secure power connection, such as Arduino-based systems, small appliances, and DIY electronics.
+The 2.1mm DC Barrel Jack is a widely used electrical connector designed for supplying power to electronic devices.
+It features a cylindrical design with a 2.1mm inner diameter and a 5.5mm outer diameter, making it compatible with many standard power adapters.
+This component is commonly found in consumer electronics, DIY projects, and prototyping applications where a reliable and easy-to-use power connection is required.

 Explore Projects Built with 2.1mm DC Barrel Jack